DIY Wedding Flowers for the Budget-Savvy Bride

 One of the biggest budget-busters around is flowers.
 Fresh flowers can be expensive, especially if they aren’t local to your area or out of season.
 Although you can save some money by purchasing and arranging the flowers yourself, you’d have to do that the day before or day-of the wedding — which would be uber-stressful, in my opinion.

-Something that I did for my own wedding was creating paper flowers for the ceremony décor.
+Something that I did for my own wedding was DIY floral arrangements by creating paper flowers for the ceremony décor.
 I didn’t want to spend a lot of money on the ceremony decorations; I knew our guests wouldn’t be spending as much time there as they would at the reception.
 The great thing about paper flowers is that you can get so many different types of papers in a variety of colors to keep them looking somewhat realistic.

 You can make dozens of these folded cardstock flowers with a simple pack of scrapbook paper, some wire, and floral tape!
 Make enough for your centerpieces for your entire reception for around $20.